-- 1. Request is for one caudal or interlaminar ESI at one level in the cervical, thoracic, or lumbar region; - 2.
-Persistent radicular pain has been caused by spinal stenosis, disc herniation or degenerative changes in the vertebrae, as confirmed by physical exam and imaging; - 3.
+- 2. Persistent radicular pain has been caused by spinal stenosis, disc herniation or degenerative changes in the vertebrae, as confirmed by physical exam and imaging; - 3.
 Pain interferes with ADLs AND has lasted for at least 3 months; - 4.
-The member has failed to respond to conservative therapy including ALL of the following: - a. \geq Four (4) weeks chiropractic, physical therapy, or prescribed home exercise program; - b.
-NSAID for \geq Three (3) weeks or NSAID contraindicated or not tolerated; - c. \geq Four (4) weeks activity modification; - C. Second caudal or interlaminar ESI for chronic pain that did not improve from the first ESI, all of the following: - 1.
-Request is for an ESI at one level in the cervical, thoracic, or lumbar region; - 2.
-At least two (2) weeks have passed since the first ESI; - D. Subsequent caudal or interlaminar ESI for recurrence of chronic pain that had improved from the first or second ESI, all of the following: - Initial injection(s) led to ≥ 50% pain relief and functional improvement for at least two (2) months; - 2.
+The member has failed to respond to conservative therapy including ALL of the following: - a. \geq Four (4) weeks chiropractic, physical therapy or prescribed home exercise program; - b.
+NSAID \geq Three (3) weeks or NSAID contraindicated or not tolerated; - c. \geq Four (4) weeks activity modification; - C. Second caudal or interlaminar ESI for chronic pain that did not improve from the first ESI, all of the following: - 1.
+Request is for an ESI at one level in the cervical, thoracic or lumbar region; - 2.
+At least two (2) weeks have passed since the first ESI; - D. Subsequent caudal or interlaminar ESI for recurrence of chronic pain that had improved from the first or second ESI, all of the following: - 1.
+Initial injection(s) led to \geq 50% relief and functional improvement for at least 2 months; - 2.
 At least two (2) months have passed since the last ESI; - 3.
 Less than four (4) injections have been administered within 12 months; - 4.
-Less than 12 months have elapsed since the initial injection at the level requested; - III.
-It is the policy of WellCare of North Carolina[®] that a third or subsequent caudal or interlaminar ESI for chronic pain that did not improve from the first two ESIs is considered not medically necessary because effectiveness has not been established. - IV.
-It is the policy of WellCare of North Carolina[®] that continuation of injections beyond 12 months or more than 4 therapeutic injections is considered not medically necessary because effectiveness and safety have not been established.
-When more definitive therapies cannot be tolerated or provided, consideration will be made on a case by case basis. - V. It is the policy of WellCare of North Carolina[®] that caudal or interlaminar ESI for any other indication or location is considered not medically necessary because effectiveness has not been established.
+Less than 12 months have elapsed since the initial injection at the level requested; - IV.
+It is the policy of WellCare of North Carolina[®] that a third or subsequent caudal or interlaminar ESI for chronic pain that did not improve from the first two ESIs is considered not medically necessary because effectiveness has not been established. - V. It is the policy of WellCare of North Carolina[®] that continuation of injections beyond 12 months or more than 4 therapeutic injections is considered not medically necessary because effectiveness and safety have not been established.
+When more definitive therapies cannot be tolerated or provided, consideration will be made on a case by case basis. - VI.
+It is the policy of WellCare of North Carolina[®] that caudal or interlaminar ESI for any other indication or location is considered not medically necessary because effectiveness has not been established.